sam-foundation/computerization-sponsorship/BENEFITS.md

 ### Technical Consulting

 Feel free to ask Sam about technical decisions while he is not doing his internship.
-The questions may include architecture, static typing, technical stack, development best practices, etc. However, Sam will not answer questions about club management issues, like how to deal with the school’s administrator, unmotivated members, low morale, etc.
+Sam is committed to answer any questions at least once a week.
+However, it's not guaranteed that Sam's advice will be applicable to Computerization.

 ### Personal Website Cost Reimbursement